 The history should try to rule out systemic associations.

 A comprehensive ocular examination should be performed.
 This includes visual acuity, refraction, intraocular pressure, ocular motility, the examination of the ocular adnexa, lacrimal system, cornea, anterior chamber, iris, pupillary reaction including a relative afferent pupillary defect, lens, and fundus.

 Associated features include:

 Infrared imaging may detect subtle angioid streaks missed in color fundus photo.

-Hypo-autofluorescence is usually noted at the area of angioid streak and area of abnormality on autofluorescence may be larger than abnormality visible in color fundus photo or clinical examination.
+Hypo-autofluorescence is usually noted in the area of the angioid streak, and the area of abnormality on autofluorescence may be larger than abnormality visible in color fundus photo or clinical examination.